 Once you have a Google account, you’ll need to sign up for Google Analytics.

-On the next page, select “Website” and fill in your details, including Account Name, Website Name, URL, Industry and your Time Zone.
+Click Sign Up, then, on the next page, select Website and fill in your details, including Account Name, Website Name, URL, Industry and your Time Zone.

 You will then be asked to accept the Terms of Service.

 After you hit the I Accept button, you will be redirected to your Google Analytics account.

 Inside your new Google Analytics account, you will see your Tracking ID and your Analytics tracking code.
 You can also find this at any time by going to Admin » Property » Tracking Info.
 There are several different methods of setting up your website with Google Analytics, some of which use one of these codes.